3D Pocket Pool

 Too Late for Pool

 This game feels like it’s coming from another planet!
 3D Pocket Pool is this strange experience that you can’t quite put your finger on.
-It would also be somewhat charming if not for one fatal flaw.
+It would also be somewhat charming if not for all its problems.
 Let’s look together at this off-kilter game, and figure out why it’s essential.

 3D Pocket Pool was released only in Europe in 2001, during the twilight of the Game Boy Color when everybody was waiting for the Game Boy Advance.
 The GBA would be unleashed upon the world merely two months later.

 How obscure can this game be?
 What about this: it’s the type of game that’s often missing from Game Boy Color romsets.
-It’s probably because it was not released in North America and Japan that the game is missed, but come on.
+It’s probably because it was not released in North America and Japan that the game is missed.
 More obscure than that, you’re on Unseen64.